DontStopThinking/Pudhari-public/README.md

 # Pudhari Official
-Screenshots of the Pudhari news application that I developed as an intern at VedBiz Technologies.
+These are some screenshots of the Pudhari Official news application that I developed as an intern at VedBiz Technologies.
 Since this was a commercial project, the source code is in a private repository.
 This repository contains only the screenshots.

 #### Breaking news screen: